zionashirwada/Image-comparison-Slider/README.md

 ```

 That’s all, now you’ve successfully created an Awesome Image Comparison Slider using HTML CSS & JavaScript.
-If your code doesn’t work or you’ve faced any error/problem then please download the source code files .
+If your code doesn’t work or you’ve faced any error/problem then please [download](https://github.com/zionashirwada/Image-comparison-Slider/archive/refs/heads/main.zip)the source code files .
 It’s free and a .zip file will be downloaded then you’ve to extract it.